Dalton, Israel: History

 Dalton is mentioned in medieval literature and documents discovered in the Cairo Geniza, indicating it was home to a Jewish community during the Middle Ages.
 In the Geniza there is a portion of a letter sent from Dalton to Egypt which is signed by "Shlomo HaKohen from the city of Dalton, son of Yosef."
 Also, regarding the wise man Eliyahu HaKohen who died in Tyre in 1063, it is written that all of Israel carried his body on their shoulders to a mountain in the Galilee, to Dalton atop the mountain.

 According to Jewish tradition, Tannaim Jose the Galilean (Rabbi Yose HaGelili) and his son rabbi Yishmael are buried in Dalton.
 The former's ohel is located here.
 The editors of a Hebrew book "Holy Places and Graves of Righteous Men in the Land of Israel" believe that Yosi Haglili's son is really Rabbie El'azar, a fourth-generation Tanna, and not Rabbi Yishma'el.
 The mistake apparently derives from the fact that there was also a Tanna named Rabbi Yishmael ben Rabbi Yose, but he was a fifth-generation Tanna.
 Rabbi Yosi Haglili was a third-generation Tanna at the beginning of the 2nd century CE and was one of the scholars of Yavne.

 Dalton was established on the land of the Palestinian village of Dallata, which was depopulated in the 1948 Palestine war.
+Among the findings found at the site is a marble column inscribed with Hebrew and Aramaic blessings, though only the ends of the lines remain.
+This column might have been part of a chancel screen within an ancient synagogue.